Common Problems with InGround Pools

 One of the most common causes of low water pressure at the returns is a clogged skimmer basket.
 If the skimmer basket is full of gunk, then you’re shutting off the pipe between the skimmer and pump.
 This reduces the flow of water, and when the pump has less water going into it, then it moves less water out of it.
 The solution is simple.
 Clean the skimmer basket.

 Clogged Strainer Basket

-Another common built in pool problem is a clogged strainer basket.
-Clogged strainer baskets mean less water going to pump, which means less water pressure coming out at the returns.
+Another common built-in pool problem is a clogged strainer basket.
+Clogged strainer baskets mean less water going to the pump, which means less water pressure coming out at the returns.
 Clean the strainer basket by removing the debris on it.

 Further on down the line, a clogged filter can cause low water pressure at the returns.
 If the water cannot get through the filter, then there is less water flowing out of it.
 This can increase the pressure on the filter, which means it’s time to clean it.
 Wash the cartridge filter and soak it overnight in a TSP solution to get all of the grease out of the folds.
 Grease can be caused by suntan lotion, pine tree needles, and the sebum from people’s skin.
 For a sand filter, backwash appropriately and change the sand every five to seven years.

 One of the less common issues, but still one that can happen, is too many features being open.
 Your in-ground pool pump is only meant to move so many gallons per minute.
 Too many water features, such as sprinkler systems and hoses, will reduce the pressure at the returns.
 Alternate between what features are being used, or replace the pump motor with a larger one.